hplgit/doconce/README.md

 Here are some of the most recent features in DocOnce:

+ * Lots of automatic adjustments of the Bootstrap styles: if it looks good in one style, just switch to any other Bootstrap style and it will look good there two (the generated code tweaks parameters in the various styles).
+ * The `doconce format` command may issue a lot of warnings and concerns, which are usually lost in the very long output from translating DocOnce to some output format.
+Now all the warnings, errors, and comments are available in `mydoc.dolog` (if the main file is named `mydoc.do.txt`).
+   It is recommended to examine this `.dolog` file.
  * Now you can copy code from files and left-adjust the code `X` spaces by the syntax `@@@CODE-X filename`.
 This is particularly useful when copying code snippets from function bodies and get